py5coding/py5generator/py5_resources/docstrings/en.md

 # Sketch_java_version

+Do not use
-Do not use; javaPlatform or javaVersionName are better options.
+javaPlatform or javaVersionName are better options.

 Parameters
 ----------

-$params_Sketch_java_version
+PARAMTEXT

 Notes
 -----

+Do not use
-Do not use; javaPlatform or javaVersionName are better options.
+javaPlatform or javaVersionName are better options.
 For instance, javaPlatform is useful when you need a number for comparison, i.e. "if (javaPlatform>= 9)".

 # Sketch_java_version_name